decentraland/adr/RFC/RFC-9-on-chain-validators.md

 - Ethereum & Polygon block numbers
 - Decentraland Names

-There are two type of deploymenys:
+There are two type of deployments:

 - Organic deployments: the timestamp of the entity is now().
 - Sync deployments: the timestamp of the entity is in the past.
 Mostly using when a catalyst boostrap or needs to catch the latest state.